shanebdavis/caffeine-mc/README.md

-# caffeine-mc
+# Caffeine MC - a meta-compiler

-Caffeine Meta-Compiler - select, configure and extend your to-JavaScript compiler, with arbitrary code, on a per file bases from within the file.
+Select, configure and extend your to-JavaScript compiler, with arbitrary code, on a per file bases from within the file.